 Night experiences, or as many people call them light shows, take place in the evenings.
 Tickets must be purchased in advance, and you can do it on-site, or through the official website.
 And here are the opening hours of the museum:

 Sunday – Thursday: 09:00 – 16:00 (till 17:00 in August)

 Saturday and Holidays: 09:00 – 16:00 (till 17:00 in August)

 There are three types of tickets.
 You can purchase tickets for the museum, for a night experience, or a combo ticket for both.

 |Child (up to 18)||18 NIS||55 NIS||65 NIS|

 If you are interested in a high viewpoint, from which you can see the panorama of the Old City of Jerusalem and surrounding neighborhoods, then you can purchase a dedicated ticket.
 The entrance fee to the observation tower is 15 NIS.
-And since I mentioned viewpoints, another good one inside the Old City can be found at the Church Of The Redeemer.
+Moreover, since I mentioned viewpoints, another good one inside the Old City can be found at the Church Of The Redeemer.

 There are also discounted tickets for seniors, the disabled, and soldiers.
 Additionally, there are VIP night tickets.
 You can find additional information at the official website.

-Different credit card companies offer discounts to Tower Of David.
+Different credit card companies offer discounts to the Tower Of David.
 For example, MAX allows 1+1, and Cal offers various discounts.
 Moreover, at cpnclub.co.il you can purchase tickets at 12-15% discounts.

 There are different guided tours for individuals.
 These tours take you through the permanent exhibition.
 Here is what currently available: